Category: Art

 For sports fans and creatives alike!
 Get ready for World Cup game days or create new artwork for your home through this fun and traditional printmaking technique.
 Design and print your own pennant flag from antique wood type on a printing press.
 While your flag dries, experiment with banner making with cut-out letters from previously printed alphabets and assemble a unique text-based artwork.

-Sculpture: Miniature Polymer Clay Fruit, Pride Edition
+Sculpture: Miniature Polymer Clay Fruit, Pride Edition!

 Come make an adorable one-of-a-kind miniature fruit charm bracelet to celebrate Pride month!
 In this 2-hour workshop, you will learn some of the basics of creating miniature fruits from polymer clay.
 Together we will mix clay to achieve realistic colours, shape the pieces and add details using clay and clay tools.
 We will make a series of fruit beads, bake them together, and assemble your very own fruit charm bracelets using string and other fun beads provided in the workshop.